 A member terminating membership in the Plan after seven years of vesting service is entitled to receive a deferred pension from the Plan.
 A member terminating membership in the Plan after five years of vesting service is entitled to a deferred pension from the Plan in respect of their credited service after October 1, 1986.
-A member terminating their membership in the Plan after two years of vesting service is entitled to a deferred pension from the Plan in respect of their credited service after October 1, 1999.
-A member terminating membership before two years of vesting service is not entitled to receive any benefits from the Plan.
+A member terminating their membership in the Plan after two years of vesting service is entitled to a deferred pension from the Plan in respect of their credited service after October 1, 1999 and before September 1, 2014.
 Effective September 1, 2014, a member terminating membership in the Plan is entitled to a deferred pension from the Plan.